RaiderHQ/ruby_raider/README.md

 * Gerating a Watir with both Cucumber and Rspec framework
 * Generating an Appium project with Rspec and Cucumber on IOS

+In order to run the appium tests, download the example [app](https://github.com/cloudgrey-io/the-app/releases/tag/v1.10.0)

 This works in all the platforms (Tested on Mac OS, Linux and Windows)